Priyankasaggu11929/priyankasaggu11929.github.io/kubernetes.md

 ***Fortunately that's not the end!***

 *I'm back to getting involved in the Kubernetes organisation, fully active this time.
-And guess what I have already started contributing with code. 🙂*
+I have already started contributing with code.* 🙂

 ![Screenshot from 2021-05-14 12-05-43](https://user-images.githubusercontent.com/30499743/118231546-f30ca980-b4ac-11eb-9fd8-2d90e6d9e51e.png)

-***This will be a logging document for all my upstream Kubernetes project contributions so far, all new ones moving forward.***
+***This will be a running logging document for all my upstream Kubernetes project contributions.***

 *(For someone who want to read from the beginning, start [here](https://www.psaggu.com/kubernetes.html#april-2021).)*